 Tag the flag!
 Follow us on Instagram @flagofdesmoines or use the hashtag #flagofdesmoines to show how much you love our great flag.

-Mason and Emily are a husband and wife duo who are newly established in Des Moines and feel fortunate to be a part of such an incredible, creative community.
-Once we read about the flag of Des Moines, we were shocked to learn how little support or awareness there was of this icon.
-We decided we'd like to change that.
+Emily and Mason are a husband and wife duo that feel fortunate to be part of the incredible, creative community that is Des Moines.
+In 2017, when we read about the flag of Des Moines, we were shocked to learn how little support or awareness there was of this icon.
+We decided we'd set out to change that.

 E-mail is the best way to reach us.
 Let us know how you can support our mission to promote the flag.
 We're also here to answer your questions and hear your ideas and feedback.